 - Select Record from the bottom navigation bar.

-- Either tap the heart rate icon highlighted below or select Settings > Heart Rate Sensor.
+- Either tap the heart rate icon highlighted below or select the gear icon in the upper right-hand corner and Heart Rate Sensor on the next page.
 The app will automatically begin searching for available sensors.

 - Wake your Bluetooth heart rate monitor (refer to the recording device manufacturer’s manual if you are unable to wake your device) so it may be discovered in the list of recording devices.

 - Tap your sensor to connect it once it appears.

 - Select Done to return to the record screen.
 Your real-time heart rate will be displayed during your recording.

 - Try toggling Bluetooth off and back on again in your phone’s settings.

 - Check that the battery in your heart rate monitor is charged.

 - Be careful that your heart rate monitor has not paired with another device that’s within range.
 Bluetooth only allows you to pair with one device.

 As long as the device broadcasts as a heart rate monitor for Bluetooth connections, it should be discoverable when you open the heart rate screen.
 However, due to the vast number of Bluetooth heart rate monitor devices, we cannot guarantee the effectiveness of each device.
 Most popular Bluetooth heart rate monitors from brands like Polar, Bryton, Garmin, and Wahoo should be compatible.